 2. Begin trusting your body and its most basic needs.
 We live in a society where the pressures of our lives and jobs sometimes keep us from obeying our body’s most basic signals.
 When you feel hungry, eat.
 When you feel full, stop eating.
 When you need to go the bathroom, go.
 If you feel thirsty, drink.
 There are countless signals our body gives us on a daily basis and if we don’t start acknowledging the most basic ones, chances are we won’t hear the critical ones.

 3. Take time to Breathe.
 There are numerous benefits of breath, and if there is one thing all Somatic approaches have in common, it is a foundation of breath.
 Breath is what connects us to our basic needs.
 It gives us life and rhythm.
 It connects our conscious with our subconscious.
 This step alone can make a world of difference.

 4. Spend a week without mirrors.
 Not only is this a fun experiment, but it forces us to feel what is going on rather than just seeing our outside image.
 I did this a couple of years ago and it was quite eye opening.

 5. Take a class, workshop, or find a personalize practitioner.
 A good modern dance class or a good yoga class are two choices that are usually easy to find no matter where you are.
 Some less common but incredibly worthwhile approaches include Body Mind Centering, Alexander Technique, Feldenkrais, and Bartenieff Funamentals (my method of choice).
 You can also check out ISMETA.org to find a Somatic Movement Therapist or Educator near you.

-I’m also really excited to announce my upcoming ebook: Pain Free: 60 exercises for pain-free living.
+Want more?
+Be sure to check out my ebook: Pain Free: 60 exercises for pain-free living.
 This book features information and descriptions on Somatic-based exercises that can help you find an empowered sense of self inside your own body.
-Stay tuned for more info!